Oskasb/js_music_robot/README.md

 Predicted Changes
 =================

-* Break out riff data from nasty structure
+* Break out mix, beat, riff and phrase data from nasty structure
+* Make use of the "setValueAtTime" function robust
 * Visualise riff data
+* Add some sort of save&load functionality
 * Fix the mode controller to follow transpose
 * Add manual mode (disabled automation)
 * Add inserts module between source and filter nodes